angelobono/php-di-service-attribute/README.md

 # A PHP service attribute that automatically configures factories in a DI container

-The factories based on constructor reflection, so everything will be processed at compile time only.
+The factories based on constructor reflection

 ## Install